 It happens all the time.
-You craft a magnificent representation of your skill, education and background that should pull the hiring managers in.
-Like Santa, you checked the resume twice.
+You crafted a magnificent representation of your skill, education and background using all of the best resume tips you could find that should pull the hiring managers in.
+You checked the resume twice.
 Even had friends give it the once over.
 You start farming the resume.
 You open up your calendar to deal with the barrage of interviews.
 And you wait.
 And wait.
 And you wait.
 But you’re getting nothing.
 What happened?
+It might be your resume design that’s the problem.

 It’s Not Always the Content